Music is a diverse form of expression that takes in many styles. It's a popular field that can only be briefly sampled

 Though most commonly used to play older Norwegian folk tunes, such as Fanitullen, the Devil's Tune, the instrument can be adapted to more contemporary songs.
 The Devil's Tune is a sad tale about two young men who go to a wedding and get into a fight.
 Death results.

 In Sweden, the Hardanger fiddle is replaced by the more complex nyckelharpa, a keyed violin instrument that is played with a bow, while keys are depressed with the other hand.
 Presented here is a traditional Nordic song called Gammelharing, as performed by a Danish musician, Amalie Bruun.
 By the way, Myrkur is the stage name for Amalie, which in the Old Norse language of Iceland, refers to darkness or gloom.

 A Little Swedish Pop

-For decdades, the Swedes have been putting out English-friendly pop stars.
+For decades, the Swedes have been putting out English-friendly pop stars.
 Perhaps, you have heard of ABBA, a seventies phenom, or the currently popular Tove Lo.
-Featured here, is a relatively new and upcoming popular cultural success.
+Featured here is a relatively new and upcoming popular cultural success.

 Better known as Avicii, Tim Bergling has been carving out a very successful career for himself.
 Originally from Stockholm, Avicii has just released two very successful albums.
 With his use of English, the young Swede promises to be a voice heard by many over the upcoming years.